radudotga/website/content/privacy/index.md

 RADUGA does not require personally identifiable information to register for the service.
 As a RADUGA user, at any point, RADUGA may be retaining the following information about your account:
 - Registration information (E-mail address, hashed password, IP address, user agent, timestamps, TOTP and/or biometric secret)
-- Cookies used to keep you logged in to Zitadel, OCIS and the Proxmox interface
+- Cookies used to keep you logged in to Zitadel, OCIS, Stalwart and the Proxmox interface
-- Session information saved by Zitadel, OCIS and Proxmox in order to provide access
+- Session information saved by Zitadel, OCIS, Stalwart and Proxmox in order to provide access
-- Data and logs of the virtual machine\
+- Data and logs of the virtual machine
+- Uploaded files to OCIS and GhostBin
+- Stalwart emails\
 \
 RADUGA may also be retaining the following information not related to your account:
 - HTTP access logs containing your IP address, user agent, and type/location of your requests